Dr Simon Avery

 My research lies in two key areas:

-NINETEENTH-CENTURY LITERATURE AND CULTURE:
+NINETEENTH-CENTURY LITERATURE AND CULTURE

-My articles and reviews have appeared in Victorian Poetry, Victorian Review, Gothic Studies, Brontë Studies, Journal of Victorian CultureJournal of Browning Studies, Journal of Literature and Science and History Workshop Journal
+My articles and reviews have appeared in Victorian Poetry, Victorian Review, Women's WritingGothic Studies, Brontë Studies, Journal of Victorian CultureJournal of Browning Studies, Journal of Literature and Science and History Workshop Journal

 I am currently working on aspects of the Brontë family's engagement with nineteenth-century politics and co-editing a new collection of essays on Elizabeth Barrett Browning with Professor Cora Kaplan (contracted to Edinburgh University Press).
+My chapter in this volume examines Barrett Browning's ambivalence about French politics.

-I am Director, with Dr Katherine M. Graham, of the Queer London Research Forum, which is housed within the School of Humanities.
-The Forum was established in 2013 with the aim of developing research into the histories of queer London from a range of (multi-/ inter-)disciplinary perspectives.
+A second strand to my research is a focus on queer literature and cultures.
+From 2013 to 2023 I was co-director, with Dr Katherine M. Graham, of the Queer London Research Forum, which was housed within the School of Humanities.
+The Forum was established with the aim of developing research into the histories of queer London from a range of (multi-/ inter-)disciplinary perspectives.
 In 2016, our co-edited collection, Sex, Time and Place: Queer Histories of London, c.1850 to the Present, was published by Bloomsbury Academic, including my authored chapter on theories of queer space.
-I have also published work on Alan Hollinghurst's The Folding Star (in Sex and Sensibility in the Novels of Alan Hollinghurst, ed.
-Mark Mathuray, 2017).
-Most recently I have edited an anthology of queer poetry from Sappho and Catullus to the present, published by Pan Macmillan in 2023:

 https://www.panmacmillan.com/authors/simon-avery/hand-in-hand-with-love/9781529092660